-Find out more: Our training walks begin on April 28 with a Breakfast Hike, followed by May 11, June 9, July 20 and 21, and August 10/11.
+Find out more: Our training walks begin on April 28 with a Breakfast Hike, followed by May 11, May 28, June 9, July 20 and 21, and August 11.
 Typically we’ll walk 7-12 miles over different terrain.
-Hoping to do some North Downs walking.
 Walks are free to join and are planned as a preparation for the Iceland hike in August as well as a chance for people thinking of joining us to get to know us and ask all about the plans.
-The best way to keep up to date with this information is via our Facebook group (link at bottom of the page) or to contact us by email.
+Walking plans are available in more detail here, though the best way to keep up to date with this information is via our Facebook group (link at bottom of the page) or to contact us by email.

 What to expect: Designed to be an experience above and beyond the walking or hiking you might normally undertake, the daily distances are not huge, but the terrain is harder going and even though the temperatures in August are not particularly low, the elements could also be a factor.
 We’ll be accompanied by professional Icelandic guides, and the luggage will be moved for us each day so we hike with day packs only.
 Overnight stays will be spent in mountain huts and at the start and end of the trail, in a farm guesthouse with hot tubs.
 We’ll eat well, see beautiful scenery and enjoy great Icelandic hospitality.
 August can be Northern lights season, so with dark skies and without light pollution, sightings of this magnificent spectacle may be possible.